brson/wasm-opt-rs/notes.md

 identifying areas in need of polish and perfection.
-As we were nearing completion, we were delighted when someone we did not know produced [a pull request to Substrate's `wasm-builder`] integrating our bindings.
+As we were nearing completion, we were delighted when someone we did not know produced [a pull request to Substrate's `wasm-builder`][sswb] integrating our bindings.
 Though they used the preview build of the crate which was broken in various ways, this gave us a lot of encouragement that other people were interested in using our work.

-Throughout the project we used the [GitHub issue tracker] to track work items, and assigned issues to GitHub milestones, either M1, M2, or none.
+Throughout the project we used the GitHub issue tracker to track work items, and assigned issues to GitHub milestones, either M1, M2, or none.